Masmiseim36/nxpSDK/boards/evkbmimxrt1060/audio_examples/maestro_playback_8ch_96kHz/readme.txt

 - MIMXRT1060-EVKB board
 - Personal Computer
 - Headphones with 3.5 mm stereo jack / multi channel speakers
+- Audio expansion board AUD-EXP-42448 (REV B)

 Board settings
 ==============
 Make sure resistors R368/R347/R349/R365/R363 are removed to be able to use SD-Card.

-Insert AUDIO board into J23 to be able to use the CS42448 codec for multichannel output.
+Insert AUDIO expansion board into J23 to be able to use the CS42448 codec for multichannel output.

 Prepare the Demo
 ================